 Chapter 6: No Story Left Behind

-In the last chapter, “Emptying the Pack,” we started unloading the everyday stresses we’ve been carrying.
-You might already be feeling more confident about expressing what’s been bottled up inside.
+In the last chapter, Emptying the Pack, we started unloading the everyday stress we’ve been carrying.

 Every Soldier Carries Stories

-Our bodies are living, breathing records of what happened to us during our time in uniform, and the meaning we gave those events.
+Our bodies are living, breathing records of what happened to us during our time in uniform—and the meaning we gave those events.

-That's because part of our brain—the survival-focused “lizard brain”—keeps a record of every overwhelming or dangerous experience we’ve faced.
-It uses that information to prepare us for “next time”.
+That’s because part of our brain—the survival-focused “lizard brain”—keeps a record of every overwhelming or dangerous experience we’ve ever faced.
+It uses that info to prep for next time.

 It doesn’t matter if the threat came from combat, sexual assault, public shame, moral injury, or childhood abuse.
 Our survival brain keeps track of it all.

-In this chapter, our focus is on helping our nervous system understand what happened.
+But here’s where we start: helping our nervous system understand what happened.

 To do that, we’ll write the first draft of a story that got left behind.